Splitting of electronic spectrum in paramagnetic phase of itinerant ferromagnets and altermagnets: Abstract

 \section{Abstract}

-We study self-energy effects, induced by strong magnetic fluctuations in paramagnetic phase of strongly-correlated itinerant magnets within the density functional theory combined with the dynamical mean field theory (DFT+DMFT approach) and its non-local extension.
-As concrete examples, we consider $\alpha$-iron, half-metal CrO$_2$, van der Waals material CrTe$_2$, and altermagnet CrSb.
-We show that both local and non-local magnetic correlations yield splitting of the electronic spectrum in the paramagnetic phase, such that it closely resembles the DFT band structure in the ordered phase.
+We study self-energy effects induced by strong magnetic fluctuations in the paramagnetic phase of strongly-correlated itinerant magnets within the density functional theory combined with the dynamical mean field theory (DFT+DMFT approach) and its non-local extension.
+We show that both local and non-local magnetic correlations yield a splitting of the electronic spectrum in the paramagnetic phase, such that it closely resembles the DFT band structure in the ordered phase.
+We demonstrate these effects on $\alpha$-iron, half-metal CrO$_2$, van der Waals material CrTe$_2$, and altermagnet CrSb.
+Although the obtained split bands do not possess a certain spin projection, their splitting suppresses spectral weight at the Fermi level.
+Even when originating from local magnetic correlations, the splitting is strongly momentum dependent as a consequence of the orbital selectivity of non-quasiparticle states.
 The relative importance of non-local vs. local correlations depends on the proximity to half filling of $d$ states: closer to half filling, the role of local correlations increases.
-Although the obtained split bands do not possess a certain spin projection, their splitting suppresses spectral weight at the Fermi level.
-The obtained electronic states are also expected to be easily spin polarized by a weak external magnetic field.

-First explanation of itinerant magnetism was given by E. Stoner in 1938 \cite{Stoner} and it was suggested that ferromagnetism in metals is accompanied by splitting of electronic bands due to exchange interaction contribution to the free energy, proportional to the square of magnetization.
+The first explanation of itinerant magnetism was given by E. Stoner in 1938 \cite{Stoner} and it was suggested that ferromagnetism in metals is accompanied by the splitting of electronic bands due to the exchange interaction's contribution to the free energy, proportional to the square of magnetization.
 This contribution was shown to originate from the on-site Coulomb repulsion \cite{Hubbard}, as it is also described in many textbooks \cite{Moriya,vonsovsky,mattis,yosida,white}.
-Although in strongly correlated systems correlation effects may in general lead to renormalization of bands, in the ferromagnetically ordered state these effects are suppressed by the band splitting, and therefore Stoner picture remains qualitatively applicable.
+Although in strongly correlated systems correlation effects may in general lead to the renormalization of bands, in the ferromagnetically ordered state these effects are suppressed by the band splitting; therefore, the Stoner picture remains qualitatively applicable.